What We Like About LeadPages?

-ClickFunnels has two plans: its Basic plan which cost $97 per month and Etison Suite which cost $297.
+ClickFunnels has two plans: its Basic plan which costs $97 per month and the Etison Suite which costs $297.
 For the basic plan, you’re limited to 100 landing pages and 20,000 visitors.

 Leadpages gives you more options for the landing pages though.
 For instance, it has more templates than ClickFunnels and also allows you to sort them by conversion rates.

 Leadpages landing page builder is also easier to use.
 ClickFunnels gives you more options for customization though.
 Both tools provide A/B testing for your landing pages.